 Daily actions that could point to a problematic QL

-- needing to stabilize your torso on a table with both hands when sitting or standing.
+- needing to stabilise your torso on a table with both hands when sitting or standing

 - coughing or sneezing causes pain in the lower rib cage